Many social media accounts catch the "trend" of eating quail eggs in their shells - Photo: screenshot

 Chewing eggshells because they are “rich in calcium”?

-A TikTok account named TL posted a video of a group of people sitting and eating a tray of quail eggs.
-Some people wrapped the eggs in vegetables and ate the shells.
-When asked, the person said that they were “lacking calcium, so they ate it to supplement.”
+A TikTok account named TL posted a video of a group of people eating quail eggs, some of whom wrapped the eggs in vegetables and ate the shells.
+When asked, the person said that they were “lacking in calcium, so they ate it to supplement”.

-Another TikTok account posted a video of eating a plate of more than 30 boiled quail eggs in coconut water, but eating them with the shells.
-This account also commented: “Eating the egg shells has a delicious, nutty taste.
+Another TikTok account posted a video of eating a plate of more than 30 boiled quail eggs in coconut water, but eating them whole with the shell.
+This account also commented: “Eating the egg shell has a delicious nutty taste.
 It has calcium content.”

 However, health experts warn that this habit can pose many health risks.